Roles and Permissions

 - A User: an entity in the system that can be related to an object

-- A Relation: is a string defined in the type definition of an authorization model that defines the possibility of a relationship between an object of the same type as the type definition and a user in the system
+- A Relation: a string defined in the type definition of an authorization model that defines the possibility of a relationship between an object of the same type as the type definition and a user in the system

 - An Object: represents an entity in the system.
 Users' relationships to it can be define through relationship tuples and the authorization model